Writers Collective of Canada

 A bit about joan walters

-Joan is a facilitator with the Writers Collective of Canada and with Amherst Writers & Artists, a trained workshop leader with a background in journalism & social work and experience mentoring young writers.A writer since childhood, she sees workshop writing as a way to find equanimity in an off-balance world.
-She believes writing from the soul without fear of criticism is a path to creative fulfilment.
-Based in Toronto and Collingwood, she is also a long-time blogger on Canadian art.
+Joan is a facilitator with the Writers Collective of Canada, and Amherst Writers & Artists, a trained workshop leader with a background in journalism & social work and experience running sessions.A writer since childhood, she sees workshop writing as a way to find equanimity in an off-balance world.
+She believes writing from the soul without fear of criticism is a path to creative fulfilment and peace.Based in Toronto and Collingwood, she is also a long-time blogger on Canadian art.

 © Untitled.
 All rights reserved.